 Lifts and staircases

 It has an unusual entrance arrangement.
 Instead of lifts at both ends of the block, there is just one entrance at the southern (Ben Jonson House) end.
-As if to compensate, they rather ludicrously gave it two entrance doors side by side, as if there was going to be a crush of people trying to get in and out like school parties at the National Gallery.
-There is yet another door next to them for the stairs.
+It has two entrance doors side by side.
 The access corridor at the back of each floor has a waist-high concrete wall and glazing above that.
-But on the seventh floor – which has no lift, so you have to walk up – all you have is an open metal frame with some glass panels so low that their only purpose can be to give you something to trip over.
-No one with a tendency to vertigo should come up here.
-To make it worse, the flagstones are loose and tilt as you walk.
+On the seventh floor there is a metal frame with glass panels.

 03 level in the lift takes you out into the car park.

-I do not knwo what arrangements there are for tenants’ stores.
+I do not know what arrangements there are for tenants’ stores.

 John Trundle, Bunyan and Bryer Courts enclose Beech Gardens, which is a natural garden in a semi-formal layout.
 It has interestingly shaped individual gardens set in the brick surface, which is itself at different levels.
 The bricks have been laid in swirly patterns to lead you through bushes to stepped areas where there are seats.
 The bushes are larger here than almost anywhere else.
 Beech Gardens becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Station.
 Bryer Court has its own little lake at the front in Beech Gardens, with gently bubbling fountains.

 List description of this building issued by the Department of Culture, Media and Sport (as it then was) in 2001.